-URGENT: We have moved across the road, find us at 442 Atterbury Road, Pretoria.
+URGENT: We have joined Dragon Fitness, find us at 442 Atterbury Road, Pretoria.

 ATHLETE OF THE MONTH

 At CrossFit Greenlyn, the coaches select an Athlete of the Month and feature that person on our Facebook Page, Box Wall and our blog.
 I believe a good amount of CrossFit gyms do something similar and even the CrossFit Games has a special award called the “Spirit of the Games” to recognize a particular athlete.
 I’d like to take some time and go over some of the major characteristics that I believe embody an Athlete of the Month, Spirit of the Games awardee, or simply a great CrossFit member.

 First, let’s go over what this is NOT.
 This is not “What Makes a Great CrossFit Athlete?”
 It is not necessarily a recognition of the “best” athlete as it pertains to performance, or the most outgoing, or the most technically proficient.
 This recognition actually has nothing to do with absolute performance and everything to do with who the person is in the context of a CrossFit environment.

 Emily Pale of CrossFit Explode smiling during back squats at the 2012 Mid-Atlantic Regionals

 POSITIVE ATTITUDE A good CrossFit member is positive.
 Not necessarily in an always-smiling-cheerleader way, but certainly not a negative Nancy.
 They realize that fitness should be fun and enjoyable, and they spread that fun to people around them.
 No one likes to be around a grouch, so let those endorphins do their work!